cschreib/cobalt/doc/manual/library/packet_system.md

 However, when a packet is sent this way from one actor to another, the recipient needs to know how to interpret the received data: is this a chat message, the username and password of a client, or something else?

 To disentangle between all the possibilities, we need to append at the beginning of each packet an integer that uniquely identifies the packet type.
 This number is called the _packet ID_.
 For example, all packets containing a message to be displayed in the chat would have ID `0`, while all packets containing a client's credentials would have ID `1`, and so on and so forth.
-Therefore, when the server receives a packet from a client, it first reads the packet ID from the received packet, and it can then forward the handling of this packet to the corresponding function.
+Therefore, when the server receives a packet from a client, it first reads the packet ID from the received packet, and it can then forward the handling of this packet to the proper callback function.

 Let's consider a simple example.
 A client wants to send a packet to the server to display a simple text message in the chat.
+The chat system has various "channels" that are used to group discussions, so the packet will also contain the ID of the channel the message has to be sent to.
 We will call this packet `send_chat_message`.
 In practice, one first needs to define the packet type.
 It is mandatory to put it inside the `message` namespace (it is allowed to used nested namespaces as well, e.g. `message::chat` if you wish).
 This is done with the macro `NETCOM_PACKET`:

 ```c++
 namespace message {